 There are several benefits to cupping.
 It can boost your skin health, help with respiratory issues, and even improve digestion.
 It is also used to speed up the recovery time of certain injuries and ailments, in addition to reducing symptoms.

-If you are in Anthem, Phoenix, Peoria, Gilbert, Scottsdale, Sun City, Glendale & Desert Ridge, AZ Centers and have an injury or health condition that is limiting you from living your life the way you want, start with requesting an appointment with OSR Physical Therapy.
-You will meet with one of our licensed physical therapists to figure out if cupping is right for you!
+If you have an injury or health condition that is limiting you from living your life the way you want, your road to relief starts by requesting an appointment.
+Our licensed physical therapists in Anthem, Phoenix, Peoria, Gilbert, Scottsdale, Sun City, Glendale, Moon Valley, or Sun City AZ, can help you decide if cupping is right for you!